College of Engineering

 2. A student who fails to make progress toward a degree may be dismissed.
 Examples of failure to make progress include excessive term deficit points,a failure to complete required courses, accumulation of excessive number of Incomplete (I) grades, failure to earn credit in any semester, and failure to maintain a 2.00 average in the major discipline.

-3. A student may be readmitted after the first dismissal with petition and presentation of above-satisfactory performance in college-level courses taken outside of UIC.
+3. A student may be readmitted after the first dismissal with a petition and presentation of above-satisfactory performance in college-level courses taken outside of UIC.
 The non-UIC work evaluated for readmission may or may not apply towards a UIC degree.
 However, only in rare cases, a student will be readmitted after the second dismissal.

 a